cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - DC 12 Insight -> senses the raven is trying to warn the party
 	- After delivering the message, the raven flies off toward the valley below ([[The Town of Vallaki (N)]])

-- Beyond the windmill is the forest.
-Once atop the windmill's hill, the characters can see a ring of four squat megaliths at the forest's edge.
-Ravens can be seen circling in the air above the stones, which are described at the end of the chapter.
+- Beyond the windmill is the forest
+	- Once atop the windmill's hill, the characters can see a ring of four squat megaliths at the forest's edge
+	- Ravens can be seen circling in the air above the stones (see [[#The Megaliths]])

+Ground Floor

+## The Megaliths